newswangerd/learn-ansible/README.md

 1. Clone or download this repo onto your local machine
 2. Run the setup script with `./bin/setup.sh`
 3. Connect to the ansible-control container using `docker exec -it ansible-control bash`
-4. If you want to use the interactive tutorial use `tutorial`
+4. If you want to use the interactive tutorial enter the `tutorial` command

 ## Ansible Tutorial
 Once you are connected to the ansible-control container, start the interactive tutorial by using the `tutorial` command.

 ## Dev Environment
 The etc/ directory in this project will get mounted into /etc/ansible on the ansible-control container.
-You can develop your playbooks in etc/ansile using the pre-configured hosts.
+You can develop your playbooks in etc/ansible using the pre-configured hosts.

 ## Teardown
 Once you are done using the containers you can remove them by running `./bin/teardown.sh`.